 Earning events include:

-You do not trigger a taxable event in the following circumstances:
+Not every cryptocurrency transaction is subject to tax!
+You do not trigger a taxable event when you:

 It’s often assumed that because cryptocurrency is anonymous, evading taxes is fairly easy.
 This is not true.